-Happens all the time with the leaders!
+Happens all the time with leaders!
 That’s why patience is the ultimate quality of a leader that keeps him grounded in every situation.

-These ideas might have not worked or would have worked but it definitely took long years for Larry to find out the outcome.
+These ideas might not have worked or would have worked, but it definitely took long years for Larry to find out the outcome.

 All those years, he just continued to move forward and not get impatient with the results of those ideas in motion.

 One of the game-changer innovations Google came up with was Google Maps.
 But this technology took seven years from its inception to get built.